-Medical malpractice can occur when doctors and hospitals fail to diagnose or delay the diagnosis of a baby born with a congenital heart defect.
+Medical malpractice may have occurred if a doctor or medical professional fails to diagnose or delay the diagnosis of a baby born with a congenital heart defect.
 Congenital heart defects are the most common type of birth defect.
 Heart defects affect approximately eight (8) out of every 1,000 newborns.
 Each year, more than 35,000 babies in the United States are born with congenital heart defects.
 This means that approximately 700 babies are born in Pennsylvania each year with heart defects.

 Delayed or misdiagnosed congenital heart defects can have devastating and lethal consequences for babies.
 Because of this, prompt medical or surgical intervention is required to give the child the best outcome.
 Putting aside loss of life, misdiagnosed or delayed diagnosed heart defects can result in a number of crippling injuries including irreversible pulmonary hypertension.